viraj-khatavkar/realtime-photo-feed-laravel-pusher/readme.md

 4. Install composer dependencies
 5. Run npm install
 6. Run the seeder.
 You will get a dummy user.
 The password for that user will be `secret`
+7. Run `php artisan storage:link` to create a symbolic link
-7. Do not forget to run the queue listener to broadcast the events
+8. Do not forget to run the queue listener to broadcast the events